Skip to code content (skip section selection)

 (b) The City Attorney may seek an order that includes a provision authorizing the Police Department to periodically and without notice, inspect the Property that is the subject of an action pursuant to this section, for the purpose of ascertaining whether or not the public nuisance has recurred on the Property.

 4. Sale of Chattels.
 The City Attorney may seek an order of abatement directing the seizure and removal from the Property of all fixtures and moveable property used in the creation and/or maintenance of the public nuisance and directing the sale by the sheriff of such personal property in the manner provided for the sale of chattels under execution.
-For removing and selling the fixtures and moveable property, the sheriff's office shall be entitled to charge and receive the same fees as he or she would for levying upon and selling like property upon execution.
-The net proceeds of any such sale, after the sheriff's expenses have been paid, shall be used to first defray all the lawful expenses incurred by the City, including, but not limited to, fees and costs of the removal and sale, allowances and costs of keeping the Property closed, and costs of the City's action.
+For removing and selling the fixtures and moveable property, the sheriff’s office shall be entitled to charge and receive the same fees as the sheriff’s office would for levying upon and selling like property upon execution.
+The net proceeds of any such sale, after the sheriff’s expenses have been paid, shall be used to first defray all the lawful expenses incurred by the City, including, but not limited to, fees and costs of the removal and sale, allowances and costs of keeping the Property closed, and costs of the City’s action.
 The balance, if any, shall be paid to the owner of the chattels.

 5. Civil Penalty.
 If a defendant has conducted, maintained or permitted a public nuisance as defined in this section, the civil penalty shall not to exceed $1,000 for each counterfeit of a mark registered with the California Secretary of State or registered on the Principal Register of the United States Patent and Trademark office, or for any recording or audiovisual work where the cover, box, jacket, or label fails to accurately disclose the information regarding the manufacturer and the author, artist, performer, producer, programmer, or group, as proscribed by California Penal Codes section 653w, that is knowingly manufactured, sold, or possessed for sale on the Property.
 Upon recovery, such penalties shall be paid to the City of Los Angeles.